 What will happen after an assessment for support services has taken place?

 The assessment will determine whether a person has a need for special support services.
-The Local Authority must then decide whether to offer the support services and should give the person notice of the support services they intend to offer and if applicable the amount of financial support.
+Where the Local Authority decides to offer support services, they should give the person notice of the services they intend to offer including, if applicable, the amount of financial support.
 The person should have the opportunity at this point to make representations regarding the proposed support.
 It is advisable to seek independent legal advice before you agree to any provision.

 What is assistance in cash?

-- money to pay for a babysitter to provide respite for an evening
+- money to pay for a babysitter to provide respite for an evening; or

 This kind of assistance should not be means tested as it is being provided as part of a service rather than financial support.